đđź This is part of series on concurrency, parallelism and asynchronous programming in Ruby. Itâs a deep dive, so itâs divided into several parts:

 - Blocking operations: certain operations will âblockâ a thread.
 Most forms of IO, and

-, for instance.
-When the thread blocks, the thread scheduler allows other threads to run - Priority: we can suggest a priority for our threads, and the thread scheduler will take it into consideration when choosing what to run next
+sleep, for instance.
+When the thread blocks, the thread scheduler allows other threads to run - Priority: we can suggest a priority for our threads, and the thread scheduler will take it into consideration when choosing what to run next and for how long

 - Passing control: we can suggest actions to the thread scheduler, like